 Reserve the marinade to brush over the pork tenderloin while it's cooking.
 That's okay to do as long as you don't do it right before serving.
 The meat should still have time to cook when you brush the marinade on for the final time.

-Serve up some Southern flair with my easy and elegant Pecan-Crusted Pork Tenderloin with Bourbon – Mustard Sauce!
+- Pecan-Crusted Pork Tenderloin with Bourbon – Mustard Sauce

-Helpful Tools and Equipment for making Bourbon-Marinated Pork Tenderloin with Peach Watermelon Salsa (Affiliate Links):
+Bourbon Marinated Pork Tenderloin with Peach Watermelon Salsa

 - 3 tablespoons white balsamic vinegar